WHERE IT ALL BEGAN?

 SO, WE EMBARKED ON SOMETHING MUCH BIGGER

-We commenced on building a South African sports brand, focussed on enabling Athletes by assembling an ecosystem with a range of commercial projects focused on recognising talent, building fan engagement and creating funding opportunities.
+We commenced with building a South African sports brand, focussed on enabling Athletes by recognising talent, building fan engagement and creating funding opportunities and, getting more [South] African athletes onto podiums around the world.

-OUR INTENT: To seek a way to unlock value for Athletes, Brands, Fans and Investors.
+OUR INTENT: To change the way that Professional Cycling is run in South Africa and our Continent.
+To find a way to unlock value for Athletes, Brands, Fans and Investors.

-In 2018, we launched the SUPPORT SA TALENT™ Project, focused on recognizing local talent as well as our crowdfunding platform, to enable Athletes and Teams to raise funds for various projects.
+2018 We launched the SUPPORT SA TALENT™ Project, focused on recognizing local talent and run a National Road Cycling Series, that tracks over 1 000 athletes for two years now.
+We started using crowdfunding and developed the Fund Your Passion Crowdfunding Platform, to enable Athletes and Teams to raise funds for various projects.

 IMPACT ENGINEERS – the Team, behind our Team